 Le Pops on Kavanaugh

 Sweet corn’s gold goodness

-If any of you are traveling by car on interstate 40 this summer through Little Rock it would be worth the time to stop for the best frozen treats in the South; Le Pops.
+If any of you are traveling by car on interstate 40 this summer through Little Rock it would be worth the time to stop for the best frozen treats in the South at Le Pops.

-Newly established with only two locations in the US, Little Rock where it was founded and Boulder, Colorado as the first franchise, Le Pops makes the yummiest popsicles…actually that’s a misnomer for these iced lollies are nothing like the kid version from the grocery store.
-Our favorite, salted caramel dipped in dark chocolate, is lined up with colorful choices like Blueberry Lemonade, Coffee with Coconut Milk, Mint Chocolate and a dozen more with new flavors offered daily.
+Le Pops makes the yummiest popsicles … actually that’s a misnomer for these iced lollies are nothing like the kid version from the grocery store.
+Our favorite, salted caramel dipped in dark chocolate, is lined up with colorful choices like Blueberry Lemonade, Coffee with Coconut Milk, Mint Chocolate, and a dozen more with new flavors offered daily.
 Laura and I always go when she’s in town from Memphis!

 I’m sure you have your seasonal favorites too and we’d love to hear.